-- Purchase a complete pre-terminated solution (pre-cut and connected cabling) - 2.
-Build onsite with connector and cable components
+- 1. Purchase a complete pre-terminated solution (pre-cut and connected cabling). - 2.
+Build onsite with connector and cable components.

 Pre-terminated assemblies are terminated and tested in the factory, thereby assuring compliant performance.
 Cables can be shielded twisted pair (STP), unshielded twisted pair (UTP) or fiber, depending on the need to mitigate electrical noise.
 For long reach and/or high electrical noise applications, fiber is recommended.
+Recent innovations in fiber such as Polymer Clad Fiber (PCF) connectors greatly ease installation and can be installed onto PCF cable by an electrician onsite.
+Installers select pre-terminated assemblies to the closest sold length needed to connect devices and equipment.
+Pre-terminated assemblies are available in various lengths, which may result in cabling slack.
+In this case, excess length of cabling has to be coiled in or near the control panel.